 5. Close the curtains at night

 Don’t let the heat escape!
 Closing your curtains of a night can ensure that no heat slips through the cracks.
-You can also buy draught blockers for doors, ensuring you get every degree of heat that you need.
+You can also buy draught blockers for doors or doors that fit their frames better (such as from replacement doors austin), ensuring you get every degree of heat that you need.
 Use the lowest heat setting possible (usually 30 degrees) on your washing machine.
 In the kitchen, only boil as much water as you need- you can even buy kettles which do this for you, ensuring you save energy.

 6. Regularly read your meter

 Occasionally, energy providers will bill you using ‘estimated readings’.
 Avoid this by providing your supplier with accurate meter readings at least once every three months.
 You can record your readings by calling up your supplier or setting up an online account.

 Make sure your home is energy efficient by taking advantage of any free insulation deals.
 Loft insulation can save you up to £175 a year, whilst cavity wall insulation can save you a further £135.

 8. Double glaze your windows

 Double glazing can make an immense difference to the amount of heat that stays in your home rather than escaping.
 However, the expensive initial cost can put some people off, as it can easily spiral into the thousands to double glaze your whole house.
 One way to get around this is to use a ‘cling film’ method to trap the heat in.
 However, you don’t use the cling film from the supermarket, instead visit your local DIY store and ask for double glazing film or stretch wrap.
 You can expect it to be quite a lot cheaper than double glazing and it is applied to your windows using a hairdryer.
 However, you will find double glazing Manchester to very competitively priced anyway.